intel-analytics/BigDL-2.x/pyzoo/zoo/examples/tfnet/README.md

 ## Results
 The result of this example will be the detection boxes (y_min, x_min, y_max, x_max) of the input images, with the first detection box of an image having the highest prediction score.

-We print out the detection box with the highest score of the first prediction to the console.
+We print out the detection box with the highest score of the first prediction result to the console.